-PBC Focus (Responsiveness): Provide a clear, brief summary for the CBCRP Council (1 or 2 paragraphs) of how your proposed research addresses the specific RFQ topic area, by increasing or building on specific scientific knowledge; by pointing to additional solutions to identify and eliminate environmental causes, and or disparities in, breast cancer; and/or, by helping identify or translate into relevant interventions and strategies.
+PBC Focus (Responsiveness): Provide a clear, brief summary for the CBCRP Council (1 or 2 paragraphs) of how your proposed research addresses the specific RFQ topic area, by increasing or building on scientific knowledge of breast cancer; by pointing to additional solutions to identify and eliminate environmental causes, and or disparities in breast cancer; and/or, by helping identify or translate into relevant interventions and strategies to address breast cancer.
 Avoid general references to the requirements of the RFQ.
 Describe how elements of the proposed research plan are linked to one or more of the specific RFQ topic areas.
 As this is a community-partnered participatory research project, do highlight the strengths/nature of the proposed community partnerships as reflected in the leadership and involvement in all areas.